mark1-umd/HW04-TDD/readme.md

 Discussed further tests for testing if dt becomes zero (divide by zero) error.

 ## TODO
-Implement error checking for dt being zero (change time from const int to const unsigned int).
+Implement error checking for dt being zero (change time from const int to const unsigned int as possible solution).